 Whether it was the superbly fried chicken, the drink the pot liquor collars of the fantastic fried corn, Judge Damon Keith’s 27th Annual Soul Food Luncheon was the type of event

-Detroit — Hundreds of dignitaries packed a room at Detroit’s Federal Courthouse Wednesday to honor Charles H. Wright Museum of African American History President and CEO Juanita Moore at U.S. Sixth Circuit Appeals Judge Damon J. Keith’s 27th annual Soul Food luncheon.
+Detroit — Hundreds of dignitaries packed a room at Detroit’s Federal Courthouse Wednesday to honor Charles H. Wright Museum of African American History President and Juanita Moore at U.S. Sixth Circuit Appeals Judge Damon J. Keith’s 27th annual Soul Food luncheon.

-Guests included Michigan Gov. Rick Snyder, Detroit Mayor Mike Duggan, as well as congressmen, lawyers, university presidents and others from across the city.
+Guests included Michigan Gov. Rick Snyder, Detroit Mayor Mike Duggan, as well as congressmen, lawyers, presidents and others from across the city.
 Many of Keith’s former law clerks flew in from across the country to honor Moore — and Keith.

 “You can imagine the honor for me to have the man I grew up looking up to swear me in,” he said.